arjunsat/FINFET-7nm-workshop/PART_1/README.md

-#FinFET Scaling, Fabrication, and Future Device Integration#
-🧠 FinFET Circuit Design & Technology Workshop
+FinFET Scaling, Fabrication, and Future Device Integration FinFET Circuit Design & Technology Workshop

 This repository documents my complete work and technical notes from the FinFET Circuit Design & Characterization Workshop, focusing on device physics, fabrication evolution, and next-generation transistor innovations.
 The goal was to understand how FinFET and nanosheet technologies enable scaling to the 7 nm node and beyond using ASAP7 PDK, Xschem, and Ngspice.